t1pen/MeXEE402_Midterms_StephenGabrielAlojado_JairusSunga/README.md

   $$-\frac{1}{N} \sum_{i=1}^N \left[y_i \log(\hat{y_i}) + (1 - y_i) \log(1 - \hat{y_i})\right]$$

+ Whereas,
+  - N is the total number of observations.
+  - yi​ is the actual label for observation 𝑖 (0 or 1).
+  - pi​ is the predicted probability that the observation 𝑖 belongs to class 1.

 ### Example
 Predicting if a patient has a disease (yes/no) based on symptoms.